 - The Academic Senate is called by the Rector whenever he/she deems it appropriate or following a duly motivated request from at least one-third of members.
 The Academic Senate is convened at least once every three months.

-- The Academic Senate sits for three academic years, with the exception of the student representatives whose term of office is two academic years.
-All members may be immediately re-elected only once.
+- The Academic Senate sits for three academic years, with the exception of the student representatives whose term of office is two academic years (see par.
+1, letters e and f).
+All memberships immediately renewable once.

 Section III - Board of Governors

 Article 15 - Duties of the Board of Governors

 - The Board of Governors is a governing body of the University.
 It advises on strategic policy and oversees the University’s administrative, financial and asset activities.